torvalds/linux/Documentation/admin-guide/mm/pagemap.rst

 7 - SLAB
-   page is managed by the SLAB/SLOB/SLUB/SLQB kernel memory allocator When compound page is used, SLUB/SLQB will only set this flag on the head page; SLOB will not flag it at all.
+   page is managed by the SLAB/SLOB/SLUB/SLQB kernel memory allocator When compound page is used, SLUB/SLQB will only set this flag on the head page; SLOB will yest flag it at all.
 10 - BUDDY
     a free memory block managed by the buddy system allocator The buddy system organizes free memory in blocks of various orders.